 Time for another update on the cost of living in the Philippines.
 A question asked the most is: can I live in the Philippines for ….
-X- amount of money.
+X amount of money.
 And my answer is always the same: that depends on how you want to live.
 What you need in life to be comfortable.

 But to give all ye seekers for financial information for an expat life in the Philippines, here is what I pay for things and that should give you a picture of what you might need to make it out here in the sun.

-Smart 99 / Globe 299
+Phone Smart 99 Globe 299

 How do I keep track of finances?

 I use a free app on my phone.
-Every time I buy something I add it to the app, in the basic setup of the app I entered the amount of money I can spend each month, how much I want to save up for unexpected costs, like medical stuff, and the app does the magic.
+Every time I buy something I add it to the app, in the basic setup of the app I entered the amount of money I can spend each month, and how much I want to save up for unexpected costs, like medical stuff, and the app does the magic.

-I made categories that are useful for me so I can keep track of specific costs like groceries, fuel, and how much money I spent on gifts, clothes and eating out.
+I made categories that are useful for me so I can keep track of specific costs like groceries, fuel, and how much money I spent on gifts, clothes, and eating out.

 Always wise to have a total view at the end of the month to see if you can cut back on costs.

 The setup is easy, it takes a few minutes and you can even do it on the go.
-For example, I did forget my Visa costs, and I added it while my visa was being processed.
+For example, I did forget my Visa costs, and I added them while my visa was being processed.

-The app gives you an overview per month and the money that is left to spend, you can pass leftover money to the next month, or not, and if you tilt the screen you get a pie chart.
+The app gives you an overview per month and the money that is left to spend, you can pass leftover money to the next month, or not, and if you tilt the screen you get a pie chart

 I believe the power of surviving in a foreign country is to keep track of your money